psygo/dotfiles_artix/README.md

 - [XMonad][xmonad] as a Window Manager
 - ~~dmenu~~ `XMonad.Prompt` as an application launcher
 - ranger as an in-terminal file manager
-- Nemo as my GUI file manager
+- Nemo as my GUI file manager &mdash #shameless
 - Brave as my default browser
+- Zathura as a Vim-like way of viewing PDFs

 I also have some custom command-line programs which help create a more modern environment, like Rust's [`exa`][exa] and [`bat`][bat].
 Another strong recommendation I have is the amazing [`fzf`][fzf] multi-tool, which also happens to have Vim integration via a plugin.